hashsequence/avgCableDiameterApi/README.md

     "crypto/x509"

-Though in my implementation the Api is an insecure public API using http
+Though in my implementation of the web server the we will be using ListenAndServe and will be using http

 * The DataStore used to store the data for the running average is a self-implmenented concurrent datastore to store the running average, perhaps the use of a third party in memory dataStore like redis would be more effective if attempting to scale the api, but in the context